pandastrike/haiku9/README.md

 #### read(path)

 Reads the file at the given path.
-Returns an event channel.
+Returns a promise.
 The success handler takes the Asset instance corresponding to the file.

 #### readFiles(files)

 Reads the given files.
-Returns an event channel.
+Returns a promise.
 The success handler takes an array of Asset instances corresponding to the files.

 #### readDir(path)

 Reads the files in the directory at the given path.
-Returns an event channel.
+Returns a promise.
 The success handler takes an array of Asset instances corresponding to the files within the directory.

 #### glob(path, pattern)

 Reads the files in the path based on the glob pattern.
-Returns an event channel.
+Returns a promise.
 The success handler takes an array of Asset instances corresponding to the matching files within the directory.

 ##### Example